 - The property owner was negligent or reckless by doing something, or failing to do something; (usually, this means that the property owner: (a) failed to maintain the property; or (b) created an unsafe condition on the property; or (c) knew about the hazard, but failed to alert the injured person; or (d) was careless about an unsafe condition which might attract young children; or (e) caused or allowed conditions to cause damage to a neighboring property);

-- The property owner’s action or inaction helped to cause the injury; and;
+- The property owner’s action or inaction helped to cause the slip and fall injury; and;

 - The guest or patron was hurt as a result.

 Determining liability in such cases can be complicated.
-For example, an owner of a store, theatre, or nightclub is not automatically responsible for a shooting that takes place on his or her property.
+For example, an owner of a store, theater, or nightclub is not automatically responsible for a shooting that takes place on his or her property.
 In Bass v.
 Gopal, Inc., however, the South Carolina Supreme Court did rule that if there is a foreseeable risk of such a crime taking place and the owners of a property did nothing to address that risk, they may be held liable in court.

 South Carolina also recognizes various levels of care owed to different kinds of parties.
 The duty of care owed to a minor child on a property differs from that owed to a trespasser, an invitee, or a licensee.
 Such distinctions can make a significant difference in court; for a plaintiff in a premises liability case, they call for representation that is cognizant of the legal minutiae involved.

 The outcome of cases, or whether they even make it to trial, can also depend on whether a plaintiff is understood to have assumed the risk of injury by engaging in certain activities.
-For instance, a slip and fall case involving an unmarked slick floor in a place of business will be handled differently from a similar injury that ocurred at a pool, where slippery and wet surfaces are a risk that the visitor should assume.
+For instance, a slip and fall case involving an unmarked slick floor in a place of business will be handled differently from a similar fall injury that occurred at a pool, where slippery and wet surfaces are a risk that the visitor should assume.